REHABILITATION

 The lasting impact of the illegal wildlife trade

 Many rescued bears arrive malnourished, weak and injured.
 Some suffer from severe dental disease after chewing endlessly on cage bars.
-Others have damaged gall bladders, infections, arthritis, missing limbs or chronic pain caused by years of confinement and bile extraction.
+Others have damaged gall bladders, infections, arthritis, missing limbs, chronic pain or stunted growth caused by years of confinement and bile extraction.

 They also show signs of profound psychological trauma.
-Some pace, suck on their paws, or hide away in dens for months after rescue, too frightened to explore the world outside their cage.
-Others have never climbed, foraged or swum before arriving at our sanctuaries.
+Some pace, suck on their paws, or hide away in dens for months after rescue, too frightened to explore the outside world.
+Many have never climbed, foraged or swum before arriving at our sanctuaries.

-Watching a rescued bear climb a tree for the first time, splash in a pool, or confidently explore the forest after years of fear is one of the most powerful parts of our work.
+Watching a rescued bear climb a tree for the first time, splash in a pool, or confidently explore the forest after years of fear is an unforgettable experience.

 Providing rehabilitation for traumatised wildlife requires specialised veterinary expertise.